squarooticus/bloodyroots/README.md

 ## <a id="optimizations"></a>Optimizations

-If, as a result of backtracking, a particular α is parsed multiple times at the same string position with the same `vdata`, the second and subsequent attempts will return the previously cached result instead of re-parsing the string.
+If, as a result of backtracking, a particular production is parsed multiple times at the same string position with the same `vdata`, the second and subsequent attempts will return the previously cached result instead of re-parsing the string.
 This caching is evident in the full debug log.

 ## To do

 1. Clean up the code and structure as I learn Node.js better.
 Please provide feedback if something is not working as it should within the ecosystem: it has been difficult to piece together the "right" way to do things through the results of Google searches.
-2. Simplify the logic in `match_range`.
-Yuck: that function is way too long because it deals with 2 cases (greedy and non-greedy) that are very different from each other.

 ## License